 For dessert (because I definitely inherited my sweet tooth from both sides of my family!), she baked whole wheat chocolate chip cookies and an apple crumble.
 We saved the slightly more portable cookies as treats to take with us to the baseball games and on the airplane flight back home, but that crumble…

-So what exactly makes this fruit crisp absolutely irresistible?
 The apples, for starters!
-Because the filling contains no added sugar, I always choose the sweeter varieties of firm red apples, and Fuji’s are my absolutely favorite.
+Because the filling contains no added sugar, I always choose the sweeter varieties of firm red apples, and Fuji apples are my absolute favorite.
 Gala and Braeburn apples would work as well.
-If you prefer a tarter flavor, then substitute up to two cups of diced Granny Smiths for the equivalent amount of red apple, but I’d recommend against more than that since you aren’t adding any sweetener to the filling.
+If you prefer a tarter flavor, then you can substitute up to two cups of diced Granny Smiths for the equivalent amount of red apple, but I’d recommend against more than that since you aren’t adding any sweetener to the filling.

 To help the fruit soften faster, you’ll chop the apples fairly finely, about the size of blueberries.
 I know it takes a little extra time and effort, but I promise it’s worth it!
 You’ll also mix them with some cinnamon, nutmeg, and cornstarch.
-The nutmeg adds a subtle yet irresistible depth to the spice flavors, and the cornstarch thickens the juices that the apples release while baking.
+The nutmeg adds a subtle yet irresistible depth to the spice flavors in this healthy apple crumble, and the cornstarch thickens the juices that the apples release while baking.

-To sweeten the streusel, you’ll also mix in a touch of pure maple syrup.
-Make sure you buy the good kind!
-Skip the pancake syrups or sugar-free syrups; those contain corn syrup or artificial ingredients, which we’re avoiding in this healthier recipe.
-The only ingredient on the label should be “maple syrup,” and it often comes in thin glass bottles or squat plastic jugs.
-I’ve also bought it online here for a slightly discounted price!
+To sweeten the streusel for this healthy apple crumble, you’ll also mix in a touch of pure maple syrup.
+Make sure you use the real kind!
+Skip the pancake syrups and sugar-free syrups; those generally behave differently in baking recipes.
+The only ingredient on the label should be “maple syrup,” and it often comes in thin glass bottles or squat plastic jugs (like this!).

 Then after a trip to the oven…

 Your entire kitchen will smell like fall!
 Cozy, comforting, cinnamon-spiced… And oh so delicious!
 And when you make your own, remember to snap a picture and share it on Instagram using #amyshealthybaking and tagging @amyshealthybaking IN the photo itself!
-(That guarantees I’ll see your picture! 😊) I’d love to see your apple crumble and feature it in my Sunday Spotlight series!
+(That guarantees I’ll see your picture! 🙂 ) I’d love to see your ultimate healthy apple crisp!

-- ¾ cup (75g) old-fashioned oats (gluten-free if necessary and measured like this)
+- ¾ cup (75g) old-fashioned rolled oats (gluten-free if necessary and measured like this)

-- ¼ cup (30g) whole wheat flour or millet* flour (measured like this)
+- ¼ cup (30g) whole wheat flour or gluten-free* flour (measured like this – and see Notes!)

 - 1 tsp ground cinnamon